EQUINE MANAGEMENT AND TRAINING - Fred and Rowena Cook

 THOUSANDS of racehorses come out of training every year and what happens to them is an issue which is particularly close to our hearts and the retraining these horses is something that we are very passionate about.
 To this end the retraining of racehorses comprises quite a large proportion of our work.

-IF you equate the re-training of these horses as being akin to starting off a young horse, then if you do not consider that you could not do this, then possibly a racehorse is not for you.
+THE EX-RACEHORSE is a truly versatile creature that is able to turn its hoof to many things but it must be said that they are not for everyone, so you should take plenty of advice and correctly assess your own abilities both in and out of the saddle before deciding to re-home one.
+If you equate the re-training of a racehorse as being akin to starting off a young horse, if you do not consider that you could not do this, then possibly a racehorse is not for you.

 HOWEVER there is plenty of help available if you ask, even if it means your horse having a spell at a retraining yard to establish the basics.
 Challenging as it can be sometimes - as indeed any horse can be - it is an extremely rewarding process.

 THE re-trained racehorse can, in the right hands, provide considerable pleasure and fun and be quite capable of competing at levels which suits the vast majority of riders.
 And of course there are those that go on to excel at much higher grades and indeed international level.

 SADLY not every horse that has been in training successfully makes the transition from racehorse to riding horse , the signifciant majority can be directed along other paths given the time, patience, correct handling, understanding and training.
 So do not think that every "ex-racehorse comes out breathing fire and wants to tear off at every opportunity"; there is much fun to be had.